 Based on the preceding assessment, the Proposed Action will have no significant impact on land use, zoning, or public policy.
-The Proposed Action includes such measures as compensation of property owners for the aerial easements, partial acquisitions, and the full acquisition required to implement the Proposed Action based on property appraisals and negotiations regarding compensation with the property owners, and the design and construction on the property in the case of aerial easements and partial acquisitions.
+The Proposed Action includes such measures as compensation of property owners for the aerial easements, partial acquisitions, and the full acquisition required to implement the Proposed Action.
 In addition to coordination with owners of the affected properties, the Authority will continue to coordinate with the municipalities, counties, and State on measures to manage temporary impacts on land uses during construction and avoid or minimize long-term effects on land use following construction.
-With incorporation of these measures, no mitigation is necessary.
+With incorporation of these measures, no further mitigation is necessary.